© David Llewellyn

 From Anabel’s point of view, it would have been better if it was standing in front of her, mostly so she could get a better look.

-If this story is about anything it is about making changes so that is what Annabel set out to achieve, in a small way to begin with.
+If this story is about anything it is about making changes so this is what Annabel set out to achieve, in a small way to begin with.

 Getting a good view of the elephant wasn’t quite as easy as Anabel had expected.
 Rather than ask the elephant to move across the stream it seemed more sensible to simply stand herself up and turn herself around.
 Now she found herself nose to nose with an elephant which, given the size of an elephant’s nose, was just about all she could see.

-“Hang on a sec,” she said, and took two steps sideways, turned right, took three more steps, checked the scale again, and moved another few feet to the elephant’s left.
+“Hang on,” she said, and took two steps sideways, turned right, took three more steps, checked the scale again, and moved another few feet to the elephant’s left.
 The elephant, in turn, turned to face her.
 Now they could see each other clearly.

-“She’s very small,” said the elephant, or at least she would have done if elephants could speak.
+“She’s very small,” said the elephant, or at least she would have done if elephants could talk.

 “She,” said Grandad.